pilotcoder/Aircraft-Gravity-Center-calculator/README.md

 # Aircraft-Gravity-Center-calculator
-Simple aplication to determinate center of gravity for aircrafts.
+Simple aplication to determinate center of gravity for aircrafts. merry xmas